 They looked at 662 patients with MIS treated using Mohs, or the standard approach of wide local excision, which removes more tissue.
 This was a long term study and they saw no downside to Mohs, in terms of survival rates.

 Recurrence rates were 1.8% in the Mohs group and 5.7% in the wide local excision group.
 A form of treatment which brings less cosmetic damage, or inconvenience, had reduced the chance of the condition appearing again.

 A more recent study by the Australian Cancer Council focused on lentigo maligna and came to similar conclusions “Mohs micrographic surgery has shown to improve complete clearance rates and reduced recurrences.”

 This fits with our experience, that Mohs provides more complete and efficient removal of lentigo maligna.
 A good choice for most cases and especially so for visible regions, such as the head, neck, or face.

 As with any skin cancer, accurate diagnosis and treatment planning are prime steps.
 Where your consultant is clear that Mohs would be the right solution for you, this holds immediate and longer term advantages.

-Care At Our Clinics
+Care At Our Clinic

-Treatment is carried out as day surgery at our London clinics, using local anaesthesia.
+Treatment is carried out as day surgery at our London clinic, using local anaesthesia.
 Surgery will always be in the hands of an experienced Mohs surgeon, who you will have discussed the procedure with during consultation.

 Should you suspect lentigo maligna, arranging a consultation is the first step and helps ensure the problem does not develop into later stage melanoma.
 Mohs may not be suitable in that event, although other options will be.

 Our consultants and Mohs surgeons are here to help with skin cancers at any stage of their development.
-Should you wish to discuss options, or arrange a visit to one of our London clinics, please get in touch at any time.
+Should you wish to discuss options, or arrange a visit to one of our London clinic, please get in touch at any time.